 I received my undergraduate degree in Montessori Education ages 6-9 from Xavier University.
 I then received my master’s degree in Montessori education ages 9-12, also from Xavier University.

 After teaching in the 9-12 classroom for a few years, I started a junior high program in 2007.
 I received my training through Cincinnati Montessori Secondary Teacher Education Program (CMSTEP).
 I am looking forward to teaching in the junior high classroom at Community Montessori.

 When I am not teaching, I enjoy spending time with my husband and our two children hiking, traveling, and reading.

-The FC seeks to provide all parents and guardians the opportunity to become involved and be part of our unique school.
+The PA seeks to provide all parents and guardians the opportunity to become involved and be part of our unique school.
 We encourage you to attend a meeting to share your skills and interests and to meet other families.

 Community Montessori is a not-for-profit school governed by a Board of Directors, which provides oversight of the school.
 The volunteer Board is responsible for ensuring the mission of Community Montessori is carried out, and it has a fiduciary responsibility to the school.
 Board members actively lead long-term and strategic planning efforts and engage in fundraising and community-building initiatives.

 The Board of Directors employs the Head of School, who is responsible for executing the policies established by the Board, hiring faculty and staff, and managing the daily operations of the school.